 Within 120 Days of Disbursement

-When you cancel your loan by reducing the amount on Cal Central, a charge will be applied to your student account within 2 to 3 business days, which may create a balance due.
+When you cancel your loan through the school by reducing the amount, a charge will be applied to your student account within 2 to 3 business days, which may create a balance due.
 You are responsible for paying this balance.
+Do not send a payment to your loan servicer if you are reducing the loan through the school.

 More Than 120 Days After Disbursement